-Project AIM is a group-level, positive youth development intervention designed to reduce pregnancy and sexually transmitted disease by promoting the motivation to make safe choices and to address deeper barriers to sexual risk prevention.
+Project AIM is a group-level youth development intervention designed to reduce HIV risk behaviors among youth.
 The intervention is based on the Theory of Possible Selves, which states that a person's motivation is determined by a balance of positive and negative ways people see themselves in the future.
 Individuals who are able to imagine both possible positive and negative futures are more likely to work toward their life goals and achieve future success.
 Thus, Project AIM encourages at-risk youth to imagine a positive future and discuss how current risk behaviors can be a barrier to a successful adulthood.